 Citizens of the United States, European Union, Canada, Australia, and New Zealand do not require visas among other countries.
 To inquire if Ukraine requires you to need a Visa please check with the Ukraine embassy in your country or at the Ministry of Foreign Affairs of Ukraine. http://mfa.gov.ua/en/consular-affairs/entering-ukraine/visa-requirements-for-foreigners GoGlobal support office will assist volunteers with this process, but it is ultimately the responsibility of the volunteer to contact their consulate and to gather and submit their paperwork.

 How will I arrive at my camp?

 GoGlobal provides transportation for our volunteers free of charge to the nearest to the camp railway station after the orientation training in Kyiv.
-Local school representatives are expected to pick the volunteers up at the station and bring to the
+Local school representatives are expected to pick the volunteers up at the station and bring to the camp site.

 Who will I be working with at the camp?